 Take your charter experience to the next level!
-If you've completed ASA 101 and ASA 103, and have at least six skipper days under your belt, you're ready to take ASA 104 Bareboat Cruising.
+If you've completed ASA 101 and ASA 103, and have at least six on-the-water days under your belt, you're ready to take ASA 104 Bareboat Cruising.
 This course will prepare you for international charter vacations and overnights on San Francisco Bay.
 Among the many essential yachting skills taught, students will complete the course with in-depth knowledge of trip planning, night sailing, and boat systems.

 Sailing Skills Taught in ASA 104 Bareboat Cruising